 The RF transmitter of a wireless sensor node can be modeled as having a rotationally symmetric range.
 While this is not an accurate physical representation of what is often a highly anisotropic and time-varying communication range, a circle that bounds the maximal range can always be used.
-Furthermore, the developed methods apply, without increased complexity, to ellipses.
-So the methods can still be used if it becomes evident that an elliptical communication model is more relevant.
+The developed methods apply also to ellipses.